· Frequently Asked Questions ·

 Q: May I show up whenever I like?
 What about after hours?

-A: It is highly recommended that visitors plan around observatory program schedules.
-Arriving in the middle of presentations can be disruptive for staff and other guests and the facility does not remain open after hours.
+A: Visitors must plan around observatory program schedules and latecomers risk appointment cancellation and refused entry.
+Arriving in the middle of presentations can be disruptive for other guests and the facility does not remain open after hours.
 Please consult the visit page for showtimes.

 Q: May I sleep, camp out, or hook-up an RV at the Observatory overnight?